kieha/simple-api/README.md

 -   run `npm install` to install the project's dependencies

 -   run `npm start` to start the server.
 If you don't have `nodemon` installed, run `node index.js` instead

--   run `npm run start-client` to start the client app